 The Fair Housing Act has an exception for “senior housing” intended for people 55 and over.
 Properties that wish to operate as “senior housing” under the exemption must show that at least 80 percent of their units will have at least one occupant who is 55 or over.
 The housing must publish and abide by policies that show the intent to operate at housing for persons 55 and over, and the facility must comply with regulations about verifying resident’s age.

 Questions addressed to prospective tenants should stick to those directly relevant to a tenant’s ability to pay rent on time and comply with reasonable and permissible policies.
-That’s a good rule of thumb to help landlords avoid questions they cannot ask.
-Here are some examples of questions that can get landlords in trouble:
+That’s a good rule of thumb for avoiding questions landlords cannot ask.
+Here are some examples of rental application questions that can get landlords in trouble:

 “Do you have a service animal?”
 This question reveals a possible intent to discriminate based on disability.
 A service animal is not a pet.
 Tenants may be asked to provide documentation that the service animal is trained or certified, or for a letter from a doctor stating that the animal is necessary to assist the tenant.
 But landlords cannot inquire into the nature of a tenant’s disability or medical conditions.

 “What country are you from?” or “Where were you born?”
-This implies discrimination on the basis of national origin.
+This illegal rent application question implies discrimination on the basis of national origin.

 “Are you planning on having more kids?”
 This falls under the prohibition on discrimination based on familial status.